rajesh2004-source/Express-HBS-Mongoose-Practice-Server/README.md

 -----
 ## 📜 License
-This project is distributed under the ISC  License.
+This project is distributed under the MIT License.
 See the LICENSE file in the repository root for full details.

 -----
 ## 📧 Contact